gatsbyjs/gatsby/docs/docs/glossary/markdown.md

 Text-to-HTML filters such as [Textile](https://textile-lang.com/) define a syntax that replaces a wide range of HTML elements.
 Other filters, such as [reStructuredText](https://docutils.readthedocs.io/en/sphinx-docs/user/rst/quickstart.html), do not support inline HTML tags.

-Markdown, by contrast, only defines a syntax for a small subset HTML elements.
+Markdown, by contrast, only defines a syntax for a small subset of HTML elements.
 For other elements, you use the corresponding HTML tag.
-In other words, Markdown makes it easy to write documents without knowing HTML, but HTML is available if you need it.
-A simple Markdown document might look like the example the follows.
+In other words, Markdown makes it possible to write documents without knowing HTML, but HTML is available if you need it.
+A Markdown document might look like the example that follows.

 ```markdown
 # Markdown!